-- 1. The name of the child; - The address of the child's residence; - 3.
+- 1. The name of the child; - 2.
+The address of the child's residence; - 3.
 The name of the child's school; - 4.
 If the child is a homeless child or youth, the child's contact information and the name of the child's school; - 5.
-A description of the nature of the problem of the child relating to the proposed or refused action, including facts relating to the problem; and - 6.
-A proposed resolution of the problem to the extent known and available to the complaining party (you or the school district) at the time.
+A description of the nature of the problem of the child relating to the proposed or refused action, including facts relating to the problem; - 6.
+A proposed resolution of the problem to the extent known and available to the complaining party (you or the school district) at the time; and - 7.
+If an expedited review is requested, a statement specifying the disciplinary grounds supporting the request.

-Notice required before a hearing on a due process complaint
+Notice required before a hearing on a due process complaint - NH Ed 1123.05